The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Chinchero Archaeological Park

 The Chinchero ruins are included on the popular Cusco Tourist Ticket.
-This sacred site is believed to be the former palace of Tupac Inca Yupanqui, the Inca’s most notable conqueror.
+This sacred site is believed to be the former palace ofΒ Tupac Inca Yupanqui, the Incaβs most notable conqueror.
 The Chinchero ruins include some terraces and on the outskirts of the park some interesting stonework.
-To appreciate this site, it’s best to arrive early in the morning before the tour buses show up at around 9:00.
-There is a small but informative museum onsite.

 The main focal point is the colonial church that was built on top of the main site of Chinchero.
-This church can be visited for an additional 3 PEN (75¢ USD).
+This church can be visited for an additional 3 PEN (75Β’ USD).

 Chinchero Weaving Handicraft Market

-The small community of Chinchero is best known for their weaving capabilities and handicrafts.
+The small community of Chinchero is best known for its weaving capabilities and handicrafts.
 In the main plaza of the Chinchero ruins, find local women proudly setting up their work.
 This is a great place to score an authentic souvenir that helps support the Chinchero weaving community.

 Chinchero to Urquillos Hike

-From the Chinchero ruins there’s a chance to follow an old Inca Road.
-This hike starts from the Chinchero ruins near the Waka Chincana sector, an area that sees little foot-traffic.
-Look for a faint footpath below and follow the trail away from the main site of Chinchero.
-This old Inca Road goes downhill along a scenic path through the Sacred Valley in Peru.
-Continue down to the tiny hamlet of Urquillos.
-From here, it’s possible to walk down to the main road that connects the entire Sacred Valley.
+From the Chinchero ruins thereβs a chance to follow an old Inca Road.
+This hike starts from the Chinchero ruins near the Waka Chincana sector,Β an area that sees little foot traffic.
+Look for a faint footpath below and follow the trail away from the main site of Chinchero to Urquillos.

 Buses drop off on the main road of Chinchero.
 Tell the bus driver that you would like to go to the Chinchero ruins.
-They are usually great at yelling out the stop, but it’s smart to follow along with an offline map.
+They are usually great at yelling out the stop, but itβs smart to follow along with an offline map.

 Pay upon exit.
 The main ruins and market of Chinchero are a few blocks up the hill.
 To return to Cusco or the Sacred Valley, simply wave down a bus or collectivo in the direction you wish to go.